 Partner Grants

-Capitol Region Watershed District (CRWD) Partner Grants fund programs and projects led by community, arts and environmental organizations, schools, faith-based groups and cities that increase clean water knowledge and actions.
+Capitol Region Watershed District (CRWD) Partner Grants fund programs and projects led by public, private and non-profit organizations that increase clean water knowledge and actions.
 All proposed projects must serve residents within CRWD’s boundaries.
 Visit the About CRWD page and scroll down to view a map of the District.
-Grants are awarded once per year in December and awards range from $5,000 to $20,000.
+Grant awards range from $10,000 to $40,000.

 Above photo credit: Caroline Yang